| 6 minute read

 Why should I care?

 I'm hoping to find some of these answers through by writing.
-And, for my daughter, I am going to try to be more patient with the question from on.
+And, for my daughter, I am going to try to be a little more patient with the question of 'Why?'.